 The Availability of Heroin in the U.S.

-But this current crisis is different from the one that took over in the 1970’s and 1980’s.
+But this current crisis is different from the one that took over in the 1970s and 1980s.
 The previous heroin epidemic was concentrated mostly in the inner cities.
 This time, however, it is mostly located in the suburbs and outlying counties.
-The DEA has said that heroin addiction is particularly high in the Northeast, the Mid-Atlantic and the Midwest of the United States, though the bulk of heroin is arriving on our southwest border from Mexico.
+The DEA has said that heroin addiction is particularly high in the Northeast, the Mid-Atlantic, and the Midwest of the United States, though the bulk of heroin is arriving on our southwest border from Mexico.
 Not to mention, the price of heroin has soared in the last 40 years.
 In 1981, heroin was costing about $3260 per gram.
 By 1999, a gram of heroin decreased to only $622.
 At the same time, heroin was only at a 10% purity level in 1981.
-1999, the purity had increased to about 40%.
+In 1999, purity had increased to about 40%.
 The purity is even higher today, and the price lower!

 However, there are movements all across America to fight the rise of heroin and opioid addiction.
 Law enforcement has cracked down significantly on drug trafficking, and the government has recommended and even implemented other ideas like safe-injection sites and giving doctors the ability to prescribe small amounts of heroin for users who have tried other treatment methods and failed.
 These two methods are already being used in Canada and Europe, but there are many in the United States who see this as the government endorsing the abuse of drugs.
-Medication-assisted treatment, allowing freer use of Naloxone, medical marijuana and putting addicts into treatment centers instead of jail are also initiatives being experimented with, though again, many of these are highly controversial and facing significant obstacles to become a reality.
+Medication-assisted treatment, allowing freer use of Naloxone, medical marijuana, and putting addicts into treatment centers instead of jail are also initiatives being experimented with, though again, many of these are highly controversial and facing significant obstacles to become a reality.

 But even with numbers like these, hope is not lost.
 At Restore, we have all of the tools needed to move on from heroin addiction and get effective addiction treatment.
-Our 45-90 day program is a combination of evidence based psychotherapy, interactive education, and a structured living facility with 24-hour clinical staff.
-Visit our drug rehab center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303 24/7 Admissions (818) 722-9019 On-Site Contact (818) 806-3914.
+Our 45-90 day program is a combination of evidence-based psychotherapy, interactive education, and a structured living facility with 24-hour clinical staff.
+Visit our drug rehab center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.